 That's The Number of the Beast.

-Maiden Rules!
-Aces High, just a great opening track to the album as well as just being a fast and gripping tune, especially when you know all the lyrics, when you are driving your car and listening to this song, all of a sudden you're flying a plane in a dogfight
+Maiden rules!
+Aces High is just a great opening track to the album as well as being a fast and gripping tune, especially when you know all the lyrics.
+When you are driving your car and listening to this song, all of a sudden you're flying a plane in a dogfight.

-The song that made me discover them in 1984... good lyrics, video was just like a good old war movie.
-Nicko's drumming is not random for a change (after somewhere in time...).
-Too bad Dickinson can't sign it live.
-In studio, the vocals were at his best with this song.
-Do not listen to the Live after death version please...
+The song that made me discover them in 1984 had good lyrics.
+The video was just like a good old war movie.
+Nicko's drumming is not random for a change (after Somewhere in Time).
+Too bad Dickinson can't sing it live.
+In the studio, the vocals were at their best with this song.
+Do not listen to the Live After Death version, please.

-I really like this song, not comparable!
-I have been on the laste Friday on the Sonysphere in Basel, but they didn't play this song.
-Sad Sad!
-But the concert was top!
-Cheers to all Iron Maiden fans, hallowed by thy name, number of the best are great as well.
-Roger
+I really like this song.
+It's incomparable!
+I was at Sonisphere in Basel last Friday, but they didn't play this song.
+Sad, sad!
+But the concert was top-notch!
+Cheers to all Iron Maiden fans.
+Hallowed Be Thy Name and Number of the Beast are great as well.
+Roger.

-Most of Maiden's songs would be number 1's for any other band.
-And Maiden the only band I know that sounds better live than in studio.
+Most of Maiden's songs would be number ones for any other band.
+And Maiden is the only band I know that sounds better live than in the studio.
 The live version of this song just rocks.
-It has everything.
-Piercing guitar solos, tempo changes, wicked drums and bass and of course the story telling of Bruce.
+It has everything: piercing guitar solos, tempo changes, wicked drums and bass, and of course, the storytelling of Bruce.

 This is simply metal at its best.
 Maiden is the greatest metal band of all time.
 No question.

 Simply an epic adventure in the form of music.
 I love this song, and it has an awesome climactic piece that still gives me goosebumps.
 This was at a time when Iron Maiden truly owned the metal world.
 It's brilliant on every front: the singing, the guitars, the bass, the drums - everything that Iron Maiden can bring was brought in this single song.
 I'd bet they themselves would say this was their best work.